Best & Worst Chevrolet Colorado Years

 Here are the rankings for every Chevrolet Colorado model so you can avoid the worst Chevrolet Colorado years and pick a model from the best years.

-We’ve done the arduous lifting, sifting through a mountain of data from NHTSA recalls, Consumer Reports, and actual owner feedback.
+We’ve done the demanding lifting, sifting through a mountain of data from NHTSA recalls, Consumer Reports, and authentic owner feedback.

 The result?
-A simple breakdown of the Colorado’s performance over the years, giving you the essential information on what truly matters when you’re selecting your next midsize truck.
+A fundamental breakdown of the Colorado’s performance over the years, giving you the essential information on what truly matters when you’re selecting your next midsize truck.

-From the highs of the finest models to the lows of the troublemakers, we’re leaving no stone unturned.
-So, let’s cut to the chase and get you the intel you need to make a decision you won’t regret.
+From the highs of the leading models to the lows of the troublemakers, we’re leaving no stone unturned.
+So, let’s cut to the chase and get you the intel you need to make a choice you won’t regret.

 Ready to discover which Colorado years shine and which ones you should avoid?